 In a small bowl, combine the sugar, cinnamon, and oats.

 Stir that together a bit.
 I just toss it kinda with my hand.

 Alrighty, this is our cake after it has been baking for 10 minutes.

 Sprinkle your oat mixture all over the top.

 Then drizzle with the remaining melted butter.

-Return to the oven for 30-35 minutes, or until lightly browned on top.
+Return to the oven for 30-35 minutes or until golden brown on top.

 - 1 egg

-- 29 ounce can peaches, drained.
-Or 3-4 fresh peaches, peeled and sliced
+- 1 can peaches, drained or 3-4 fresh peaches, peeled and sliced

 - 4 tablespoons melted butter